MatrixAINetwork/go-matrix/README.md

 wget https://github.com/MatrixAINetwork/GO-MATRIX/archive/master.zip

 Building gman requires both a Go (version 1.7 or later) and a C compiler.
 You can install them using your favourite package manager.
-Once the dependencies are installed, run your 'make gman' command or copy our gman.exe from github ([https://github.com/MatrixAINetwork/GMAN_CLIENT](https://github.com/MatrixAINetwork/GMAN_CLIENT))
+Once the dependencies are installed, run your 'make gman' command

+You can also obtain our gman.exe from github ([https://github.com/MatrixAINetwork/GMAN_CLIENT](https://github.com/MatrixAINetwork/GMAN_CLIENT))

-### Starting up your member nodes (Linux & Mac)
+### Starting up your member nodes (Linux & Mac) - for deposited users

 Step 1: Check out what you need to prepare (most of them can be obtaind from go-matrix repository)